 Getting barreled in a wave is the ultimate dream of every surfer.
 If tube riding could be taught in the university, it would be the hardest exam.
 In this case, if you fail it's wipeout time over the falls.

 Surfing the tube is a sensorial experience.
-Tube riders contemplate the cave with their eyes, hear the spray and power of wave with their ears, touch the wave face with their hand and even smell the salted flavour of ocean water when you're spitted.
+Tube riders contemplate the cave with their eyes, hear the spray and power of wave with their ears, touch the wave face with their hand and even smell the salted flavour of ocean water when they're spitted.

 The tube ride demands practice and quality waves, too.
 Usually, you're not allowed to get cover for a long time.
 The circular curtain of salted water is fast and demands timing and momentum.